bcaas zero calories

 “Protein shall not be declared on labels of products that, other than ingredients added solely for technological reasons, contain only individual amino acids.”

-how do bcaas have no calories
+do bcaas contain calories

 References: